digitensions/MACEscripts/README.md

 ### ⚠️ Warning ⚠️

-There may be inaccuracies experienced with the trim function in FFmpeg, caused by the in/out points skipping forward or backward to the nearest keyframe if using an interframe input file.
-At present I'm unsure of a resolution for this issue, so please be mindful of this if you intend to use this code for actual archival MP4 production.
-It's always best to work with intraframe codecs such as Uncompressed, FFV1, ProRes or DNxHD - though these haven't all been tested yet.
+There may be inaccuracies experienced with the trim function in FFmpeg, caused by the in/out points skipping forward or backward to the nearest keyframe if using an interframe input file (or a lossy file without gop set to 1).
+Please be mindful of this if you intend to use this code for archival MP4 production.
+It's always best to work with intraframe codecs such as Uncompressed, FFV1, ProRes etc.

 # main_new.py

-A variation on Main.py that first tested FFmpeg using subprocess calls.
+A variation on mp4_generator.py that first tested FFmpeg using subprocess calls.
 These have since been incorporated into main.py, and this script is redundant.

 # name_change.py